 - Fix for a boot time crash for devices that were not on the known

 - Fix for a possible OLPC XO-1.5 detection issue (untested)

 - Fix for various small compilation warnings / errors

 OpenChrome DDX Version 0.6 fixes the following bugs.

 - Fix for the disruption of the VT (Virtual Terminal) screen bug

 introduced in Version 0.5

 - Fix for HP 2133 Mini-Note's PCIe WLAN getting turned off

 inadvertently bug introduced in Version 0.5

-Updated by Aurélien Larcher over 2 years ago
+Updated by Aurélien Larcher about 3 years ago

 - Status changed from New to Resolved